ishaqadenali/ams_aggmo_tests/README.md

 14  |  bmax = 0.9, lr = 0.005      |40%     |39%      |38%       |53%    |
 15  |  bmax = 0.9, lr = 0.01       |62%     |61%      |62%       |63%    |

+group 1 files are the experiments for step 1.

 ## Step 2
 After finding the two networks with the highest accuracy for all four algorithms, I trained these combinations for 50 epochs over the dataset.